google/kubeflow/components/profile-controller/config/README.md

         - Add KFAM container.
         - Add KFAM Service and VirtualService.
     - `overlays/standalone`: Install `profile-controller` in its own namespace.
 Useful for testing or for users that prefer to install just the controller.

+## Namespace label injection

+For kubeflow overlay, we inject several namespace labels in each profile by default in `overlays/kubeflow/namespace-labels.yaml`, it is to enable other kubeflow components and cloud infrastructure to work appropriately in multi-user mode.
+You can refer to the yaml file for more detail about how to use it to add or remove labels as your scenario fits.